OscarAkaElvis/airgeddon-plugins/README.md

 #### Contact / Improvements / Extension to other Realtek chipsets

 If you have any other wireless card with a different Realtek chipset which is also messing up with airgeddon, feel free to contact me by [IRC] or on #airgeddon channel at Discord.
 Join clicking on the [Public Invitation link].

-## airgeddon.
-All chars accepted on Captive Portal

-> An airgeddon plugin to decrease security to accept any char as part of the password for Evil Twin Captive Portal attack.

-This plugin is for [airgeddon] tool.
-To avoid injections on the Captive Portal, `airgeddon` by default is filtering some dangerous chars `*&/?<>` as a part of the password while using Evil Twin Captive Portal attack.
-That might the attack to fail if the password of the target network is using one of these filtered chars.
-Using this plugin, any character will be accepted as part of the password.

 [airgeddon]: https://github.com/v1s1t0r1sh3r3/airgeddon
 [here]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards%20and%20Chipsets